CHOOSE YOUR ALLEGIANCE.

 REAL-WORLD INFORMATION

-There may be times when it is necessary for staff, actors, or attendees to make it clear that what is being said is NOT part of any LARP or mission.
-At those rare moments, a person can make a “time out” symbol and actually say “Time Out” while talking to you.
+There may be times when it is necessary for staff, actors, or attendees to make it clear that what is being said is NOT part of any mission or story.
+At those rare moments, a person can make a “time out” symbol and/or actually say “Time Out” while talking to you.
 They will hold their hands in the “time out” T-shape (if possible).
 Once it is ok to resume, they will stop holding the “T” with their hands, and the action/scene/story can continue.

 OPT OUT OF A SITUATION

-At that point, you should also step away from the current scene or situation so it can continue on without you.
+At that point, you should also move away from the current scene or situation (if possible) so it can continue on without you.

 OTHER RULES: